Newborn Photography at Home: The When, Where and How.

 While the current fashion in newborn pictures is posed sleeping shots, newborn photography sessions at home allow for a more relaxed lifestyle approach.
 While sleeping pictures are lovely, it’s also nice to see your little one awake.
 Over the course of a session we’ll take some of both.

-Over the years, I’ve found that it’s the pictures of babies that are awake and interacting that are the ones people come back to, even if the initial favourite is a sleeping shot.
-There’s simply more personality on show in a picture where your baby is awake.
+Over the years, I’ve found that it’s the pictures of newborns that are awake and interacting that are the ones people come back to, even if the initial favourite is a sleeping shot.
+There’s simply more personality on show in a picture where they’re awake.

-And if you’re planning on booking a photoshoot where you want very stylised images, do make sure your photographer is trained in safely working with these poses as some can be dangerous if done without care.
+If you’re planning on booking a photoshoot of very stylised images, do make sure your photographer is trained in safely working with these poses as some can be dangerous if done without care.

 Lifestyle pictures don’t carry these risks as you’re not propping up your baby in unnatural poses.
 Instead, you’re enjoying them as they are, happy and safe in your own family environment.